vikaskushwaha9oct/intstar/README.md

 It approaches AI from a distributed systems perspective and relies on structural metrics to guide intelligent behaviour.
-Aim is to explore: 1) how complexity can arise from simple solvers working together in a distributed setting, 2) how metrics on the structure of knowledge can be used to create solvers which generalize across domains, with little training, and 3) how the combination of above two, could result into a flexible real time learning system, based on conversation.
+Aim is to explore: 1) how complexity can arise from simple solvers working together in a distributed setting, 2) how metrics on the structure of knowledge can be used to create solvers which generalize across domains, with little training, 3) how the combination of above two, could result into a flexible real time learning system, capable of taking decisions and carrying out conversations, and 4) how we can load knowledge into the system using knowledge creation tools.

 **M calculus concepts:**